The CONCAT function in

 By understanding how to use CONCAT

-and handling potential pitfalls like NULL
+and handling potential pitfalls like NULL values or performance

 considerations, you can easily manipulate and format string data in your